haginus/bachelor-backend/README.md

 ```
 After this, open the `.env` file and edit the environment variables to match the database you're connecting to and the mail server.
 Also, change the secret key.

+### Warning!

+Adding students and teachers won't work unless you have a mail server set up.
+If you don't have a mail server or simply don't want to configure one for this app, consider using [mailhog](https://github.com/mailhog/MailHog), a mail catcher/testing tool.

 ## Running the app

 Run `npm run start:dev` to run the app in development mode.